futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 ![](images/alcor-port_9n-10s-10p-10t-10c_run1-2022-03-05_00-41-28.json_boxplot.png)

 We can see from the above graph that during our test with multiple port per VM.
-The time toke for Alcor to perform is reasonably fast.
+The time take for Alcor to perform is reasonably fast.
 But "boot server" by Nova is taken about 30 seconds each, which significantly limits our end-to-end performance.

 <br />